‘TRIVIAL GAMES AND PARANOID PURSUITS’

 David Theroux does some investigating of his own when he calls at Dilly Goodman’s house on Earth, but he soon gets knocked out by Pete Lennox.
 I don’t think David had a very strong role in this episode.

 ‘Trivial Games and Paranoid Pursuits’ is a pretty decent episode in the series.
-It highlights Nathan and Pal’s working relationship in the series, but I did get so baffled by how everything was resolved.
+It highlights Nathan and Pal’s working relationship in the series, but I did get rather baffled by how everything was resolved.

 ‘Trivial Games and Paranoid Pursuits’ rating – 7/10